crispthinking/rust-workshop/chatlines/README.md

 There's a few interesting things going on here; let's go through it line-by-line.

-The `extern crate` delcaration pulls the contents of the `regex` crate into scope and allows code to reference it.
+The `extern crate` declaration pulls the contents of the `regex` crate into scope and allows code to reference it.
 The following `use` declaration pulls the `Regex` type out of the `regex` module into the current scope so that code can access it without using the full path